Jack Nicklaus: Resurgence (1971–1977)

-With his win in the 1971 PGA Championship, Nicklaus became the first golfer to win all four majors twice.
+With his victory in the 1971 PGA Championship, Nicklaus became the first golfer to win all four majors twice.
 In this championship, Nicklaus was the only player to break 70 consecutively in the first two rounds under windy conditions; he finished at seven-under-par 281.
 Nicklaus finished second twice and fifth in the remaining three major championships for the year.
 While he finished tied for second in the Masters with Johnny Miller, Nicklaus made a big enough impression on a young Nick Faldo (watching on TV in England) in order for Faldo to take up the game seriously.

 By the end of 1971, Nicklaus had won four additional PGA tournaments including the Tournament of Champions by eight shots and the National Team Championship with Arnold Palmer by six shots.
 With $244,490 in official PGA Tour earnings, Nicklaus established a new single-season money record during the year.
 Nicklaus also claimed his third World Cup individual title in 1971, with help from a 63 in the third round.
 He also won the team competition with partner Lee Trevino by 12 shots.
 The year 1971 brought Nicklaus a victory in the Australian Dunlop International as well, punctuated by a course record 62 (his career-low score in competition; one of three) in the second round.
 For the record, Nicklaus played in 23 official worldwide events in 1971, won eight, had 17 top-5 finishes, 20 top-10 finishes, and compiled a 5–1–0 record in that year's Ryder Cup competition.

 Nicklaus won the first two major championships of 1972 by three shots each in wire-to-wire fashion.
 He won the Masters and the U.S. Open, creating talk of a calendar-year Grand Slam.
 Nicklaus opened with a four-under-par 68 at Augusta National and never looked back.
 He was the only player under par for the week as he and the field battled difficult scoring conditions.
 In the U.S. Open at Pebble Beach again under severe scoring conditions, Nicklaus struck a one-iron on the 218-yard par-three 17th hole during the final round into a stiff, gusty ocean breeze that hit the flagstick and ended up three inches from the cup.
 The U.S. Open was Nicklaus's 13th career major and tied him with Bobby Jones for career majors (although a different group of tournaments had been considered majors in Jones's time).
 This victory was also Nicklaus's 11th professional major, tying him with Walter Hagen, and made him the first player to win the U.S. Amateur and U.S. Open championships on the same golf course.